cocos/cocos-docs/en/editor/publish/subpackage.md

 ### Subpackage Load Packet Size Limit

-At present, the size of the WeChat Mini Game subpackage has following restrictions:
+Currently, the size of the WeChat Mini Game subpackage has following restrictions:

 - The size of all subpackage of the entire Mini Game can not exceed **16M**
 - The size of single subpackage/main package can not exceed **4M**